BookOps-CAT/bookops-worldcat/docs/tutorials.md

 # Tutorials
 The following tutorials illustrate how bookops-worldcat can be used for specific use cases in technical services workflows.
 These examples use [pymarc](https://pymarc.readthedocs.io/en/latest/) and modules from the Python standard library in addition to bookops-worldcat.
 All modules or libraries used in an example are be listed as imports at the top of the code snippet.

-??? note "Tutorial helper functions"
+### Setup
+#### Create and activate a virtual environment
+To try the examples in this tutorial, first create and activate a virtual environment.
+Then install the required packages.

+On PC (Git Bash):

+1. Create a virtual environment

+    `python -m venv .venv`

+2. Activate your virtual environment

+    `source ./.venv/scripts/activate`

+3. Install tutorial packages

+    `pip -m install bookops-worldcat`
+    `pip -m install pymarc`

+On Mac:

+1. Create a virtual environment

+    `python3 -m venv .venv`

+2. Activate your virtual environment

+    `source ./.venv/bin/activate`

+3. Install tutorial packages

+    `pip3 -m install bookops-worldcat`
+    `pip3 -m install pymarc`

-    This tutorial uses the following helper functions:
+ This tutorial uses the following helper functions.
+In the examples below these functions are imported from a separate `utils.py` module:

 === "get_token"

       ```python
       def get_token(filepath: str) -> WorldcatAccessToken:
          """
          Retrieves user's WSKey credentials from .json file.
          The format of the credentials in the .json file should be:
              {
                  "key": "my_key",
                  "secret": "my_secret",
                  "scopes": "WorldcatMetadataAPI",
                  "agent": "MyApp/1.0"
              }

          Args:
              filepath: path to location of json file with credentials

          Returns:
              WorldcatAccessToken
          """
          with open(filepath, "r") as file:
              data = json.load(file)
              return WorldcatAccessToken(
                  key=data["key"],
                  secret=data["secret"],
                  scopes=data["scopes"],
                  agent=data["agent"],
              )
       ```

 === "get_oclc_numbers"

       ```python
       def get_oclc_numbers(filepath: str) -> List:
          """
          Reads a file of OCLC Numbers and adds each one to a list.

          Args:
              filepath: path to location of file with OCLC Numbers

          Returns:
              oclc_numbers: a list of OCLC Numbers
          """
          oclc_numbers = []
          with open(filepath, "r") as numbers:
              for number in numbers:
                  oclc_numbers.append(number.strip("\n"))
          return oclc_numbers

       ```

-### Get Full MARC records from minimal vendor data
+### Match minimal vendor records to full WorldCat records
-This use case shows how to use vendor data to query WorldCat and retrieve full bibliographic records.
-The resulting records are saved to a new file.

-Three different approaches:

-1. Given MARC records, query WorldCat using the `bib_match` method.
-2. Given vendor data in a spreadsheet, form queries using the vendor data and query WorldCat using the `brief_bibs_search` method.
-Retrieve full MARC records using the resulting OCLC Numbers with the `bib_get` method.
-3. Given vendor data in a spreadsheet, create generate MARC21 records and query WorldCat with these records using the `bib_match` method.

-#### 1. MARC file and bib_match
-Given minimal MARC records from a vendor, identify full MARC records for a set of books.
-Merge embedded order data (EOD) from vendor into the resulting full MARC records and save these records to a new file.
+Given minimal MARC records from a vendor, identify matches in WorldCat using the `/manage/bibs/match` endpoint.
+Parse the API response and retrieve full MARC records using the `/manage/bibs` endpoint.
+Merge the resulting records with the original records and save them to a new file.

-Use data provided in a `.mrc` file and `/manage/bibs/match` endpoint

 ??? info "Step-by-step instructions"
     This example uses the following steps.
 These steps are noted using in-line comments in the code: